 You can apply for SSD benefits online, over the phone, or at your local Social Security office.
 After you submit your application, SSA officials will review your work history to determine if you’re eligible for SSD based on how long and how recently you’ve worked.

 If your work history qualifies you to receive SSD benefits, the Oklahoma Department of Rehabilitation Services takes over your claim and determines your medical eligibility—or whether or not your condition meets the SSA’s definition of a disability.

 If your claim is denied at the initial level, you may still be entitled to benefits.
 Our SSD lawyers can review the details of your claim and file an appeal on your behalf.

 You Can Afford Help

 At Colbert Cooper Hill, we believe the cost of a lawyer shouldn’t prevent you from getting the help you need with your SSD application.
-Our No Fee Guarantee® means you won’t pay us legal fees unless we get your claim approved.
+And because we work on a contingency fee basis, you won’t pay us legal fees unless we get your claim approved.
 It’s that simple.
 So don’t wait.
 Call or contact our legal team now.